DC Holds Open Court To Address Revenue Issues - UrduPoint

 DC Holds Open Court To Address Revenue Issues

-GUJRAT, (UrduPoint / Pakistan Point News - 10th Apr, 2025) Deputy Commissioner Gujrat Safdar Hussain Virk met citizens at his office to hear their complaints as part of efforts to improve good governance and public service.
+GUJRAT, (UrduPoint / Pakistan Point News - 15th Apr, 2025) Deputy Commissioner Safdar Hussain Virk held an open court at his office to hear public complaints, particularly related to revenue matters, under the Punjab government’s good governance initiative.

-During the session, several people raised issues related to revenue matters, including land transfers, registration, and property documents.
+A large number of citizens appeared before the DC and presented their grievances.
+The DC issued instructions for the immediate resolution of several issues and directed officials concerned to ensure timely redress of public complaints.
+He said that public service is the top priority of the district administration, and all government offices remain open and accessible to the public.

-The DC issued immediate instructions to resolve many complaints on the spot and directed officials to ensure timely action.
+He stressed that negligence in addressing citizen concerns would not be tolerated.
+"Transparency is being ensured in all revenue-related matters, including land transfers, issuance of property documents, and registration processes, to facilitate the public.The district administration has mobilized all relevant departments to respond promptly and effectively to complaints received during the open court," he added.

 Recent Stories